Strategies for Preventing Alzheimer's Disease

 Eating a balanced diet rich in vegetables, fruits, lean protein, and omega-3 fatty acids, such as the Mediterranean diet, can help reduce the risk of Alzheimer's.

-Additionally, foods like nuts, berries, leafy greens, fatty fish, and eggs have been shown to be beneficial for a healthy mind.
+Additionally, foods like nuts, berries, leafy greens, fatty fish, and eggs are beneficial for a healthy mind.

 Eating a healthy diet can help reduce inflammation, which is a risk factor for cognitive decline, and may reduce a person's risk for dementia.